mindersec/minder/README.md

 * **Repo configuration and security:** Simplify configuration and management of security settings and policies across repos.
 * **Proactive security enforcement:** Continuously enforce best practice security configurations by setting granular policies to alert only or auto-remediate.
 * **Artifact attestation:** Continuously verify that packages are signed to ensure they’re tamper-proof, using the open source project Sigstore.
 * **Dependency management:** Manage dependency security posture by helping developers make better choices and enforcing controls.
-Minder is integrated with [OSV](https://osv.dev/) and [Trusty](https://trustypkg.dev) to enable policy-driven dependency management based on the risk level of dependencies.
+Minder is integrated with [OSV](https://osv.dev/) and [Stacklok Insight](https://insight.stacklok.com) to enable policy-driven dependency management based on the risk level of dependencies.

 ## Public Instance